 Deir El-Medina

-While the world’s attention was focused on Howard Carter’s discovery of Tutankhamun’s tomb in 1922, a team led by Bernard Bruyère began excavating the site.
-This research has resulted in one of the most comprehensive descriptions of communal life in the ancient world, spanning over 400 years.
-There is no other site that allows you to study a community’s organization, social relationships, working, and living circumstances in such depth.
+The world focused on Howard Carter’s discovery of Tutankhamun’s tomb in 1922.
+At the same time, a team led by Bernard Bruyère started excavating the site.
+This research gave us one of the most comprehensive descriptions of communal life in the ancient world.
+It spans over 400 years.
+No other site allows such in-depth study of a community’s organization.
+We can examine their social relationships, working conditions, and living circumstances.

 Tomb of Senedjem

-On the west bank of the Nile, across the river from modern-day Luxor, the site is located.
-The town is set in a tiny natural amphitheater, with the Valley of the Kings to the north, funerary temples to the east and south-east, and the Valley of the Queens to the west all within easy walking distance.
-Because of the delicate nature of the work done in the tombs, the settlement may have been established away from the rest of the community in order to maintain concealment.
+On the Nile’s west bank, across from modern-day Luxor, you’ll find the site.
+The town sits in a tiny natural amphitheater.
+The Valley of the Kings is to the north, funerary temples are to the east and southeast, and the Valley of the Queens is to the west.
+You can easily walk to all of these.
+The settlement may have been built away from the community to maintain the secrecy of the delicate work done in the tombs.

 The tombs’ wall murals, which differ in style from those that cover the kings’ tombs and are a colorful picture of ordinary Egyptian life, are definitely worth a visit.

 The Tomb of Sennedjem, a 19th-dynasty artist, is a must-see.
 It features a domed burial chamber with religious reliefs and paintings, including a beautiful depiction of a funeral supper.
-The tomb’s contents, found in 1886, are presently on exhibit in the Egyptian Museum in Cairo.
+We found the tomb’s contents in 1886; they are now on exhibit in the Egyptian Museum in Cairo.
+After visiting the tombs, go up the cliff.
+Deir el-Medina’s temple is behind them.
+It sits on top of the workmen’s village ruins.
+This small temple is a newer addition.
+The Ptolemaic dynasty built it.
+It honors the deity Hathor.